Doctorate

 United Kingdom

-Doctorate Title: Recognition of deterioration in EMS-witnessed cardiac arrests : Improving national outcomes from Out-of-Hospital Cardiac Arrest (OHCA).
+Doctorate Title: An exploration of the recognition of deterioration in ems witnessed cardiac arrest: improving national outcomes from out-of-hospital cardiac arrest (OHCA).

 Details: